DataBiosphere/toil/docs/running/cloud/amazon.rst

 Toil Provisioner
 ----------------

-The Toil provisioner is included in Toil alongside the ``[aws]`` extra and allows us to spin up a cluster.
+The Toil provisioner is the component responsible for creating resources in Amazon's cloud.
+It is included in Toil alongside the ``[aws]`` extra and allows us to spin up a cluster.

 Getting started with the provisioner is simple: